Skip to main content

 Project Team

-- Generate 3D multispectral digital twins of a range of coastal segments for use in CFD modelling and subsequent geospatial analysis
+2. Generate 3D multispectral digital twins of selected coastal areas for CFD analysis.

 This project is funded under the EPA Research Programme 2021-2030.
 The EPA Research Programme is a Government of Ireland initiative funded by the Department of the Environment, Climate and Communications.